minfrin/tarmux/README.md

 multiple streams to be concatenated in the same stream, and then split out by each invocation of tardemux.

+Note: When compressing a tarmux stream, compress each individual component of the stream separately and tarmux the result.
+If you do the inverse and compress the tarmux the decompression will be greedy and force tarmux to be greedy too.
+This is not a bug.

 # example

 If three separate sets of data are concatenated together as follows: